Physician Assistant Board of California

-In 2017, the Physician Assistant Board of the Medical Board of California opened nearly 500 investigations against license holders, most from consumer complaints.
+Each year, the Physician Assistant Board of the Medical Board of California opens over 400 investigations against license holders, most from consumer complaints.
 If the investigatory process substantiates a claim, the board may initiate administrative prosecution or refer the license holder to law enforcement for criminal prosecution.

 If you’re a physician assistant facing an investigation or disciplinary proceeding, our attorneys have the experience and resources to provide expert representation.

 Complaints and investigations

 The most common complaints the board receives are for the following allegations:

 - Criminal convictions (primarily driving under the influence)

 - Unprofessional conduct

 - Prescribing issues

 - Sexual misconduct